... water and just water...

 What can affect water turbidity:

 Algae and phytoplankton: An increased concentration of algae and phytoplankton in water can cause turbidity.
 This phenomenon is often the result of high nutritional values (such as nitrogen and phosphorus) in water, which promotes the rapid growth of algae.
-These microscopic plants create cloudiness of water, especially during mass reproduction, known as algal bloom.
+These microscopic plants create cloudiness in the water, especially during massive reproduction, known as algal blooms.

 Sedimentation: If the water is calm, suspended particles and substances can settle at the bottom of the water mass.
 This process is called sedimentation.
-When this happens, the water can become clearer over time, but during deposition, it can be turbid.
+When this happens, the water may become clearer over time, but during settling, it may be cloudy.

 Pollution: Human activities, such as the release of waste, chemicals and industrial byproducts, can significantly affect water quality and cause turbidity.
-Pollution can include particles of reduced size, heavy metals and other harmful substances that can interfere with the normal state of water.
+Pollution can include particles of reduced sizes, heavy metals and other harmful substances that can interfere with the normal state of the water.

 Natural processes: Natural geological processes, such as rock erosion or volcanic activity, can also introduce various substances into water systems, causing water turbidity.